-We will begin with an overview of “classic” literary fairy tales, folk tales, parables, and legends, and will then spend the majority of the semester immersed in modern fairy tales and fairy tales that have been told and retold (sometimes many times) within the last one hundred years.
-To assist in our inquires and to learn to critically read fairy tales, we will engage with scholarly texts across fields of gender and sexuality studies, critical race theory, ethnic studies, disability studies, and media studies that consider how “classic” fairy tales and their modern renderings can uphold and/or resist oppressive representations and belief systems.
+To assist in our inquires and to learn to critically read fairy tales, we will engage with scholarly texts across fields of literary history, gender and sexuality studies, critical race theory, ethnic studies, disability studies, and media studies that consider how “classic” fairy tales and their modern renderings can uphold and/or resist oppressive representations and belief systems.

 As a class, we will continuously ask: What do the tales that pervade contemporary fiction and poetry – as well as movies, pop songs, music videos, theme parks, and so on – reveal about significant moments in history?
 About our own historical and cultural moments?
 How might they influence how we see and interact with our surroundings?
 How do they shape our principles, desires, fears, and beliefs?
 Fairy tales are (arguably) always with us, but what are the costs and benefits of their magic on the “real” world, and on ourselves?

 Proctoring (if applicable): This course requires proctored examinations.
 Exams are proctored which will require planning on your part.
 Proctors are individuals who administer the exam process following the guidelines provided by University of Colorado Boulder to ensure academic integrity.
 Some proctoring options require the student to pay a fee.

 By the end of the course you should be able to: